 Malicious individuals lurk online, targeting unsuspecting users.
 Cybersecurity education teaches kids to be cautious when interacting with strangers online.
 Online predators are malicious individuals who use the internet to exploit and harm others, often targeting vulnerable groups such as children and teenagers.
 They employ various tactics, including impersonation, deception, and psychological manipulation, to gain the trust and personal information of their victims.

-7. Filter Inappropriate Content!
+7. Filter Inappropriate and False Content!

 The internet is vast, and not everything is suitable for young eyes.
 Inappropriate content refers to online material that is unsuitable or harmful, particularly for certain audiences like children.
 This includes content that is sexually explicit, violent, hateful, or otherwise offensive and disturbing.